matrix-org/matrix-appservice-slack/README.md

    - files:write:user
    - reactions:write

-   Note: In order to make Slack files visible to matrix users, this bridge will make Slack files visible to anyone with the url (including files in private channels).
+   Note: In order to make Slack files visible to Matrix users, this bridge will make Slack files visible to anyone with the url (including files in private channels).
 This is different than the current behavior in Slack, which only allows authenticated access to media posted in private channels.
 See [MSC701](https://github.com/matrix-org/matrix-doc/issues/701)